hisadg/arduboy-devlopment-memo/IDE/VS2015/README.md

 - `%USERPROFILE%`\Documents\Arduino\libraries
 - and Arduino IDE files on `%ProgramFiles(x86)%`

-In `.vcxproj` file, all environment variables are extracted to actual paths.
+In `.vcxproj` file, above environment variables are extracted to actual paths.
 So user account name may be included in there. `%AppData%` contains Windows user accout name.

  I think that we should exclude the files which are created by Arduino Plugin.